History of Morocco: Saadi dynasty (1549–1659)

-Beginning in 1549, the region was ruled by successive Arab dynasties known as the Sharifian dynasties, who claimed descent from the prophet Muhammad.
+Beginning in 1549, the region was ruled by successive Arab dynasties known as the Sharifian dynasties, who claimed descent from Muhammad.
 The first of these polities was the Saadi dynasty, which ruled Morocco from 1549 to 1659.
 From 1509 to 1549, the Saadi rulers had control of only the southern areas.
-While still recognizing the Wattasids as Sultans until 1528, Saadians' growing power led the Wattasids to attack them and, after an indecisive battle, to recognize their rule over southern Morocco through the Treaty of Tadla.
+While still recognizing the Wattasids as Sultans until 1528, Saadians' growing power led the Wattasids to attack them and, after a decisive battle, to recognize their rule over southern Morocco through the Treaty of Tadla.

 In 1590, Sultan Ahmad al-Mansur sent an expedition to the Songhai Empire, which resulted in a victory and collapse of the empire, Pashalik of Timbuktu was established to take control over the territory centered on Timbuktu.

 In 1659, Mohammed al-Hajj ibn Abu Bakr al-Dila'i, the head of the zaouia of Dila, was proclaimed sultan of Morocco after the fall of the Saadi dynasty.